We thought you deserved some sort of an explanation.

-If there’s a major development – such as a place closing down- which you think readers need to know then you can at any time simply add a comment to the review with the information.
+- If there’s a major development – such as a place closing down – which you think our readers need to know then you can at any time simply add a comment to the review with the information.
 We review all comments and if we think it is significant enough we may amend the review as necessary.

-It is not normally possible to edit comments and we will not usually entertain requests to do so – although there’s nothing to stop you adding another comment to correct your earlier one.
-In rare circumstances they will think about editing a comment- but not just because you’ve changed your mind.
+- It is not normally possible to edit comments and we will not usually entertain requests to do so – although there’s nothing to stop you adding another comment to correct your earlier one.
+In rare circumstances we will consider editing a comment; but not just because you’ve changed your mind.
 See also our policy on comments.

 Q. Do Matt and Cat get paid for this?